 Michael M. Mackay, Ph.D., The University of Memphis (2013).
 Statistical and methodological consultant for the College of Education, Health and Human Sciences.
 Research interests include employee engagement; student engagement; survey construction and psychometrics; meta-analysis.

 Christian E. Mueller, Ph.D.
 University of Kentucky (2006).
 Developmental trajectories of intrapersonal, interpersonal and environmental factors influencing achievement motivation in at-risk students (e.g., adolescents, gifted, minority); Measurement issues (e.g., Rasch modeling) in education and psychology.
 Program Coordinator for Educational Psychology.

 Vicki Sallis Murrell, Ph.D., University of Memphis (2005).
-Community of Inquiry and impact on student self-efficacy; Use of constructivism and cognitive-learning theories in online-mediated teaching and learning; Impact of evolving technologies on cognitive processes; Training faculty for online teaching.
+Toxic stress and its impact on behavior and learning; Use of constructivism and cognitive-learning theories in online-mediated teaching and learning; Impact of evolving technologies on cognitive processes; Training faculty for online teaching.
 Program website developer.

 Susan Naomi Nordstrom, Ph.D.
 The University of Georgia (2011).
 Poststructural and post humanist theories, onto-epistemology, Deleuze, feminist new materialism, qualitative research methodology.

 Ernest A. Rakow, Ph.D., University of Chicago (1974).
 Teacher evaluation; Innovative uses of statistics.
 Interim Dean of the College of Education, Health and Human Sciences.

 Karen Weddle-West, Ph.D., University of Tennessee (1982).
 Cultural diversity; Minority teachers; Child psychology; Infant development; Adolescent pregnancy; At-risk children.
 Interim Provost of the University of Memphis.